talkhaldi/recurrent-entity-networks/README.md

+#Introduction

+This is an update to the implementation of EntNet done by [jimfleming](https://github.com/jimfleming/recurrent-entity-networks) to let it take [Children Book Test](https://research.fb.com/downloads/babi/) as input.

 # Recurrent Entity Networks

 This repository contains an independent TensorFlow implementation of recurrent entity networks from [Tracking the World State with